Home / Products / Technical Glasses / Sight Glasses / Radiation Shielding Glass RD 30®

 Typical Applications

-• Sight-glass window for protecting from X-ray and gamma radiation
+• Sight glasses for X-ray and gamma protection

-RD 30® high-quality radiation shielding glass is a drawn lead-containing flat glass product that protects against gamma and X-ray radiation.
-Such radiation is used in medical technology for diagnostic purposes or in medical radiation therapy.
-Also, material testing uses X-rays.
-Because these types of radiation have a high potential to harm health, accidental radiation exposure must be prevented.
-Hence, transparent openings of medical devices, sight glasses, or viewing windows in doors to radiation areas must be protected with radiation shielding glass for safety reasons.
+RD 30® is a lead-containing flat glass product that protects against gamma and X-ray radiation.
+Such radiation is used for diagnostic purposes in medical technology, in radiation therapy, or in industrial material test equipment.
+Because these types of radiation have a high potential to damage health, accidental exposure must be prevented at all costs.
+For this reason, transparent openings in medical devices or viewing ports in doors to radiological areas are protected by radiation shielding glass.

-RD 30® glass from SCHOTT is the only radiation-shielding glass product manufactured in Germany.
-It is an ideal and proven high-quality solution for transparent radiation shielding tasks.
-RD 30® is a monolithic X-ray-protecting glass that contains lead oxide and provides a lead equivalent of ≥ 0,5 mm Pb at 56 kV (see table).
-The lead equivalent is a measure of how protective the radiation-shielding glass is.
-It is indicated in mm Pb or as a percentage of the glass thickness equal to pure lead.
+RD 30® from SCHOTT is the only radiation shielding glass product manufactured in Germany.
+It is an ideal and proven, high-quality protective solution for many X-ray applications.
+RD 30® is a monolithic glass that contains lead oxide and provides ≥ 0.5 mm Pb at 56 kV (see table).
+The Pb value is a measure of how protective a radiation shielding glass is.
+It is expressed in mm Pb, which is equal to the protection capacity of pure lead.

-SCHOTT developed RD 30® glass explicitly for medical areas with lower X-ray radiation, like mammography workplaces.
-However, even with tube voltages of up to 150 kV, RD 30® has a lead equivalent of ≥ 0,5 mm Pb.
-Hence, it is often used for industrial testing equipment and scientific nuclear applications.
+SCHOTT developed RD 30® lead glass specifically for safety in medical areas with lower levels of X-ray radiation, such as mammography workstations.
+At tube voltages of up to 150 kV, RD 30® glass offers a Pb of ≥ 0.5 mm.
+It is also often used in industrial X-ray test devices and is an important safety element in various scientific nuclear applications.

 Specifications